Computational-Plant-Science/pycyapi/README.md

 plantit run hello_world.yaml --docker_username <your username> --docker_password <your password>
 ```

+This is only required for the `plantit run` command.

-### Authenticating with the Terrain API
+### Authenticating with Terrain

-The CLI uses the Terrain API to access the CyVerse Data Store.
+The `pull`, `push`, and `run` commands use the Terrain API to access the CyVerse Data Store.
 Runs with inputs and outputs must provide a `--cyverse_token` argument.
 For instance, to run `hello_world.yaml`:

 ```shell
 plantit run hello_world.yaml --cyverse_token 'eyJhbGciOiJSUzI1N...'